FedejGon/pyCC.id/README.md

 Here, $\mathbf{x}(t)$ is the vector of the system's state variables (like position, velocity, etc.).
 The problem is that the function $\mathbf{F}$ can be incredibly complex and act like a "black box," making it difficult to gain physical insight.

-The core philosophy of **pyCC.id** is to break down this complex function $\mathbf{F}$ into a combination of simpler, **interpretable building blocks**.
-This approach mirrors how a scientist or practitioner would construct a model: by considering different functions and parameters for modeling phenomena like stiffness, damping, or external forces.
+The core philosophy of **pyCC.id** is to decompose this complex function $\mathbf{F}$ into a combination of simpler, **interpretable building blocks**.
+This approach mirrors how a scientist or practitioner usually construct a model in practice: by hypothesizing various functional forms and parameters to represent physical phenomena like stiffness, damping, or external forces.

 We express this decomposition as: